 In the second half of 1999 the year saw the band featured only once, at a Portuguese festival and a month-long hall tour of North America dubbed To The Planet Edge.

 January 2000 sees Chris Sheehan puts out a solo album of "bleak psycho country music", but he still manages to return to assist the 'Sisters' by the end of the summer.
 In 2001 after a fans-only anniversary night at the location of their first-ever gig, the 'Sisters launch a full-scale birthday tour through February and March, followed by festivals in Germany, Sweden and Belgium.

 Chris Sheehan starts compiling some of the band's filmed concert footage for a future DVD release in 2002, and the 'Sisters headline summer festivals in Germany, Switzerland and Belgium.
-Another major European tour follows in the spring under the current line-up of Andrew Eldritch (vocals), Adam Pearson (guitar/back. vocals), Chris Sheenhan (guitar/back. vocals), Doktor Avalanche (drums) and Nurse ("Nurse" to the Doktor).
+Another major European tour follows in the spring under the current line-up of Andrew Eldritch (vocals), Adam Pearson (guitar/backing vocals), Chris Sheenhan (guitar/backing vocals), Doktor Avalanche (drums) and Nurse ("Nurse" to the Doktor).

 See Less... ⏫